zydou/arti/doc/dev/OpenTelemetry.md

 # Using OpenTelemetry with Arti

 Arti has experimental support for exporting span data via OpenTelemetry.
 This allows use to see detailed information about the call stack and timing.
+This can have serious security implications, and is something you should only do if you're a developer, or have thought through and analyzed the security implications carefully as they relate to your particular usecase.

 To use this feature, arti must be compiled with the `opentelemetry` feature.